ceres-solver/ceres-solver/docs/source/features.rst

     space by specifying a :class:`LocalParameterization` object.

-* **Solver Choice** Depending on the size, sparsity structure, time & memory budgets, and solution quality requiremnts, different optimization algorithms will suit different needs.
+* **Solver Choice** Depending on the size, sparsity structure, time & memory budgets, and solution quality requirements, different optimization algorithms will suit different needs.
 To this end, Ceres Solver comes with a variety of optimization algorithms: